Properties of leveled spatial graphs: Preliminaries

 For $n\ge 1$, an \emph{$n$-book} consists of a line $L$, called the spine of the book, and $n$ distinct half-planes, the \emph{pages} of the book, with boundary $L$.
-An \emph{$n$-book embedding of a graph $G$} is an embedding $\gamma$ of $G$ in an $n$-book such that each vertex of $G$ lies on the spine $L$ and each edge lies in the interior of one page of the book.
+An \emph{$n$-book embedding of a graph $G$} is an embedding of $G$ in an $n$-book such that each vertex of $G$ lies on the spine $L$ and each edge lies in the interior of one page of the book.
 The vertices of $G$ occur in some order along the spine of the book and this sequence is called the \emph{printing cycle} of the embedding~\cite{BookThickness}.

 A spatial graph $\G$ is \emph{paneled} (or \emph{flat}) if every cycle $C$ of $\G$ bounds an embedded open disk in $S^3$ disjoint from $\G$.
-A spatial graph~$\G$ is \emph{free} if the fundamental group of its complement $\pi_1(S^3 \setminus \G)$ is a free group.
-A \emph{diagram} of a spatial graph~$\G$ is the image of a projection of $\G$ onto $\mathbb{R}^2$ such that all intersections in the image are transversal, no vertices and at most two points are mapped to a crossing, and each double point is assigned as an over- or under-crossing.
+A spatial graph~$\G$ is \emph{free} if the fundamental group of its complement $\pi_1(S^3 \setminus \G)$ is a free group, i.e. a group whose generators do not have any relations.

+A \emph{diagram} of a spatial graph~$\G$ is the image of a projection of $\G$ onto the Euclidean plane~$\mathbb{R}^2$ such that all intersections in the image are transversal, no vertices and at most two points are mapped to a crossing, and each double point is assigned as an over- or under-crossing.
 A diagram is \emph{reduced} if no Reidemeister moves of type 1 and 2 can be applied to reduce its number of crossings.
+These moves are shown in \Cref{fig: reidemeister moves}.
+A cycle is \emph{unknotted} if it can be embedded as the equator of a sphere~$S^2$.
-A \emph{leveled spatial graph~$\G$} is a connected spatial graph that contains an unknotted cycle~$C$ called its \emph{spine} such that each fragment~$f$ of $\G$ with respect to $C$ can be embedded in a disk~$D_f$ whose boundary is identified with $C$, with interior $\mathring{D_f}$ disjoint from $\G - f$, in a way that no two disks $D_f$ and $D_g$ for distinct fragments $f$ and $g$ intersect~\cite{LeveledCellularEmbeddings}.

-A \emph{hamiltonian leveled spatial graph} $\mathcal{H}$ is a leveled spatial graph whose spine is a hamiltonian cycle of the underlying abstract graph.
+In our previous work~\cite{LeveledCellularEmbeddings} we defined leveled spatial graphs as follows: \begin{definition} A \emph{leveled spatial graph~$\G$} is a connected spatial graph that contains an unknotted cycle~$C$ called its \emph{spine} such that each fragment~$f$ of $\G$ with respect to $C$ can be embedded in a disk~$D_f$ whose boundary is identified with $C$, with interior $\mathring{D_f}$ disjoint from $\G - f$, in a way that no two disks $D_f$ and $D_g$ for distinct fragments $f$ and $g$ intersect. \end{definition} For the special case of the spine to be a Hamiltonian cycle of the graph, we introduce Hamiltonian leveled spatial graphs: \begin{definition} A \emph{Hamiltonian leveled spatial graph} $\mathcal{H}$ is a leveled spatial graph whose spine is a Hamiltonian cycle of the underlying abstract graph. \end{definition}